-This shows that the least attaining young people in WDC are attaining in line with our comparator, but below the national cohort.
-Young people in the middle 60% are showing levels of attainment slightly below our comparator but significantly below the national cohort.
-The highest attaining cohort's tariff score is below those in the virtual comparator and below the national cohort.
+This shows that the least attaining young people in WDC are attaining above our virtual comparator, but below the national cohort.
+The pattern for the middle 60% is the same.
+The highest attaining cohort's tariff score is slightly below those in the virtual comparator and below the national cohort.
 When viewed through the lens of deprivation, our performance changes.
-Figure 7 below shows the attainment of our young people who reside in the 2 most deprived Scottish Index of Multiple Deprivation (SIMD) deciles.
-(Decile 1 refers to the attainment of young people with postcodes within data zones identified as being in the 10% most deprived in Scotland according to SIMD.
-Those young people in decile 10 have postcodes in the 10% least deprived data zones according to SIMD) Improving attainment for all
+Figure 7 below shows the attainment of our young people who reside in the 2 most deprived Scottish Index of Multiple Deprivation (SIMD) deciles (Decile 1 refers to the attainment of young people with postcodes within data zones identified as being in the 10% most deprived in Scotland according to SIMD.
+Those young people in decile 10 have postcodes in the 10% least deprived data zones according to SIMD).